treestack/keycloak-api-key-auth/README.md

 ## Build and deploy

+If you still think this is a good idea or have a very niche edge case:

 Execute `mvn package` in the root directory.
 The deployable JAR file will be created in the `target/`-folder.

 Copy the jar file into Keycloaks `providers` directory.
 If you use the official Docker container you can mount a volume at `/opt/keycloak/providers`.

 ## Configuration